Bachelor's Degree in Travel and Tourism

 What Can I Do After I Graduate?

-Once you have obtained your degree, you might run your own travel and tourism business or work for companies in need of agents to book trips, plan meetings, organize tours and package vacations.
-The U.S. Bureau of Labor Statistics (BLS) expected employment of travel agents to decrease by one percent from 2008-2018, while lodging management positions were expected to increase five percent (www.bls.gov).
-Because of the lack of growth in this field, hospitality professionals who utilize the Internet will have the best chances of competing successfully.
+Once you have obtained your degree, you might run your own travel and tourism business or work for companies in need of agents to book trips, plan meetings, organize tours or package vacations.
+The U.S. Bureau of Labor Statistics (BLS) expected employment of travel agents to decrease by 12% from 2014-2024, while lodging management positions were expected to increase by 8% for the same time period (www.bls.gov).

-The BLS reported that lodging managers earned a median yearly salary of $46,880 as of May 2010, while food service managers made $48,130 during the same period.
-Travel agents earned a median income of $31,870 annually.
+The BLS reported that lodging managers earned a median yearly salary of $47,680 as of May 2014, while travel agents earned a median income of $34,800 annually.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: